Guide

 Recommended labelling should follow these principles:

 1. Generally understandable.
-Clear for all users who need to understand it, for example not using a labelling that can only be interpreted by users in one organisation if several need it.
+Clear for all users who need to understand it, for example not using a labelling that can only be interpreted by users in one organization if several need it.

 2. Physically distinctive.
 Different from other objects, as relevant to that level of development, when used together with the class or category of the object and other data.